JamesThwaites/stormbience/README.md

 # stormbience
 A lightning strike generator/visualiser.
-Try it out on github pages [jamesthwaites.github.io/stormbience](jamesthwaites.github.io/stormbience)
+Click or tap to generate and play one strike.
+Try it out on github pages: jamesthwaites.github.io/stormbience

 The strike shapes are generated using a modified Rapidly Exploring Random Tree (RRT) algorithm.
 See https://en.wikipedia.org/wiki/Rapidly_exploring_random_tree